giuliov/pipeline-your-pipelines/doc/2-Hosts.md

 ![Add a data disk](./images/windows-host-datadisk.png)

-When the machine is ready, connect to it and format the data disk assigning the drive letter `F:`.
+When the machine is ready, connect to it and format the data disk assigning the drive letter `F:`

 ![Partition the data disk](./images/partition-datadisk.png)